Fresno County Rural Transit Agency: Governance

 FCRTA is governed by a board of directors drawn from elected officials in the cities it serves, in addition to one member of the Fresno County Board of Supervisors.

 Services

 Virtually all intra-city services are operated on weekdays only as demand responsive services.
 A few locations offer Saturday intra-city services, including Del Rey, Kingsburg, Reedley, Sanger, and Selma.
 Most inter-city and inter-community services operate as deviated fixed routes.

 Fares

 Fares vary depending on the type of service and distance traveled.
 Intra-city fares range from free (for qualified individuals) to $0.75, one-way.
 Inter-city fares range from $0.75 to $6.00, one-way, depending on distance.
 Some sub-systems offer discounted monthly passes.

 Transfers

 FCRTA connects to Fresno Area Express on certain inter-city routes at stops in downtown Fresno.
-Many of the same routes also stop at the Fresno Santa Fe train station, which is a stop for both Amtrak San Joaquins trains and Greyhound Lines bus service.
+Many of the same routes also stop at the Fresno Santa Fe train station, which is a stop for both Amtrak Gold Runner trains and Greyhound Lines bus service.